Phyllis J. Washington College of Education

-The Phyllis J. Washington College of Education and Human Sciences is the flagship institution for education and human sciences in the state of Montana.
-The college has more than 1,300 undergraduate and 375 graduate students pursuing degrees in communicative sciences and disorders, counselor education, curriculum and instruction, educational leadership and health and human performance.
+The Phyllis J. Washington College of Education is the flagship institution for education in the state of Montana.
+The college supports students pursuing degrees in counseling education, teaching and learning, and educational leadership.

 Points of Pride